Commenting on Development Proposals

 Petitions and pro forma letters

-If someone asks you to sign a petition or a standard letter objecting to a development proposal, you can choose to do so.
+If someone asks you to sign a petition or a standard letter objecting to a development proposal, you can choose to do so however this is not treated as an individual submission.
 Council will consider petitions and pro forma letters, but an individual letter about how the proposed development will affect you is a better way to help Council get a clear understanding of the issues.

 If you have made certain kinds of political donations or gifts to a person or party, you are legally required to declare this when making a submission about a relevant DA (see Local Government and Planning Legislation Amendment (Political Donations) Act 2008).